 Dry eye can occur when basal (lubricating) tear production decreases, tear evaporation increases or tear composition is imbalanced.
 Medication, age, skin conditions, allergies, wind, smoke are among the causes.

-People experiencing dry eye symptoms should consult an eye care professional to determine the cause, which guides treatment strategy.
+People experiencing dry eye symptoms should consult an eye doctor or eye care professional to determine the cause, which guides treatment strategy.